unionlabs/goblinbook/src/dex/sdk.md

 ## ABI

-We'll want to generate types to explain how to interact with our contract:
+We defined our contract logic already.
+Next we'll want to generate types to explain how to interact with our contract.
+We could redefine all the types ourselves, but it is better to parse the ABI:

 ```typescript
 const abi = parseAbi([